-An eighth-grade student must satisfactorily complete the required course of study for the Eighth-Grade class to be eligible for an Eighth Grade Diploma at Graduation.
-Students who do not warrant a direct promotion or who have not completed all graduation requirements will receive a Certificate of Completion.
+An eighth-grade student must satisfactorily complete the required course of study and settle all accounts with the business office to be eligible for a diploma at graduation.

+Students who do not warrant a direct promotion or who have not completed all graduation requirements will receive a Certificate of Attendance.

-The guide for determining the 8th Grade Valedictorian and Salutatorian is as follows:
+The criteria for determining the 8th Grade Valedictorian and Salutatorian is as follows:

-- 1. Valedictorian and Salutatorian are determined by the Allegheny East Conference (AEC) Office of Education based on data retrieved from Renweb/FACT (the Student Information System- SIS) and the conference-wide standardized test. - 2.
+- 1. Valedictorian and Salutatorian are determined by the Allegheny East Conference (AEC) Office of Education based on data retrieved from Renweb/FACT, the Student Information System (SIS) and the conference-wide standardized test i.e., Measure of Academic Progress (MAP). - 2.
 Valedictorian will be the student with at least a 3.8 cumulative GPA.
 This student must have scored in the 90th percentile on the conference-wide standardized test. - 3.
 Salutatorian will be the student with at least a 3.5 cumulative GPA.
 This student must have scored in the 85th percentile on the conference-wide standardized test. - 4.
 In case of a tie, dual honors will be awarded. - 5.
-A student must have attended an AEC school for grades 6, 7, and 8.

-- 6. Any student who transfers into an AEC school after the start of his/her 6th grade year will NOT be eligible for consideration for Valedictorian or Salutatorian. - 7.
-The overall cumulative grade point average begins at the start of their 6th grade and will end at the fourth quarter interim report of their 8th grade year for valedictorian and salutatorian
+A student must have attended an AEC school for grades 6, 7, and 8. - 6.
+Any student who transfers into an AEC school after the start of his/her 6th grade year will NOT be eligible for consideration for Valedictorian or Salutatorian. - 7.
+The overall cumulative grade point average begins at the start of their 6th grade and will end at the fourth quarter interim report of their 8th grade year for valedictorian and salutatorian.